minvws/nl-mgo-app-web/docs/glossary.md

 Mijn Gezondheidsoverzicht.
 An application where somone can view their own medical information that is stored by a healthcare organisation.

-## Healthcare Organzation
+## Healthcare Organization

-A Healthcare Organzation that can provide medical information through data services.
+A Healthcare Organization that can provide medical information through data services.
 Such as a general practitioner or a hospital.

 ## Data Service